olepoeschl/NQueensFAF/README.md

 [Latest Release](https://github.com/olepoeschl/NQueensFAF/releases/latest)<br>
 [Latest Nightly Build](https://github.com/olepoeschl/NQueensFAF/releases/tag/nightly)<br>
 For more releases visit the "Releases" section. <br>
-You can also download a [Windows Exe with GUI](https://github.com/olepoeschl/NQueensFAF-GUI/releases/download/1.17/nqueensfaf.exe).
+You can also download a [Windows Exe with GUI](https://github.com/olepoeschl/NQueensFAF-GUI/releases/download/1.17/nqueensfaf.exe).<br>

+### Distributed
+We started solving the 27-Queens Problem as a distributed project.
+Install the [Windows Client](https://github.com/olepoeschl/NQueensFAF-GUI/releases/download/1.17/nqueens-client.exe) and help us! <br>

 # News
 We are excited to announce that we have succesfully verified the number of solutions for the **26-Queens problem**. <br>